Narpar1217/Euler_Solutions/README.txt

 My personal goal is to solve each problem completely, i.e. with a solution being at minimum extremely highly probable, but ideally guaranteed, in under 1 second.
-Of the solutions available in this repo, only that of problem 10 currently does not meet this goal (on my machine).
+My progress toward this goal can be seen in Last_run.txt, contained in the same directory as this Readme.

 As of 4/6/2013 I have solved 40 out of 421 problems, mostly in Python.
 More solutions will be added here as they are reviewed, and as time permits.